AckerlyXu/heima/articles/virtual-machines/windows/migrate-single-classic-to-resource-manager.md

 ---
-title: Migrate a single VM from the classic deployment model to Azure Managed Disks | Azure
+title: Migrate a Classic VM to an ARM Managed Disk VM | Azure
 description: Migrate a single Azure VM from the classic deployment model to Managed Disks in the Resource Manager deployment model.
 services: virtual-machines-windows
 documentationcenter: ''